A practical guide to building a Confluence ChatGPT in 2026

 A Confluence ChatGPT is an AI chatbot trained specifically on your company's Confluence pages.
 Instead of keyword searches, it allows users to ask questions in natural language and receive summarized, direct answers, acting like an expert who's memorized your entire wiki.

-Many Confluence ChatGPT solutions, especially dedicated AI knowledge platforms, are designed to integrate with multiple sources beyond Confluence.
-Tools like eesel AI connect to over 100 platforms, ensuring your AI has a complete view of your company’s knowledge.
+Many Confluence ChatGPT solutions, especially dedicated AI knowledge platforms, are designed to integrate with multiple sources alongside Confluence.
+Tools like eesel AI connect to over 100 platforms, ensuring your AI has a complete view of your company's knowledge.

 Look for ease of setup, robust knowledge source unification (connecting to all your tools), and strong customization options.
 The ability to control the AI's tone, instructions, and even create custom actions are crucial for effectiveness.